 3. By telling stories about grace

 The kingdom of heaven is like a merchant looking for pearls of great price; it is like a treasure hidden in a field.
 (Matt 13:44-45)

 Without saying the word grace, Jesus left lasting impressions of unmerited favor.
-He came for us because in His eyes we are the treasure; we are the pearl of great price.
-He Himself said so!
+He came for us because in his eyes we are the treasure; we are the pearl of great price.
 Jesus’ stories leave us, like the prodigal, speechless in the loving arms of their Father.

 4. By showing (and preaching) unconditional forgiveness

 Some men brought to him a paralytic, lying on a mat.
 When Jesus saw their faith, he said to the paralytic, “Take heart, son; your sins are forgiven.”
-(Mat 9:2)
+(Matt 9:2)